Moroccan mafia: Birth of international drug networks (1995–2006)

 During the 1990s, the crime rates would increase in certain districts of Amsterdam.
-As a result of this, a large number of native Dutch people decided to leave these neighborhoods to live somewhere else in the suburbs or the countryside, where it was usually a lot more calmer and serene.
-In 1995, a petition was set up in certain neighborhoods to accommodate Moroccan immigrants outside of the city without success.
+As a result of this, a large number of native Dutch people decided to leave these neighbourhoods to live somewhere else in the suburbs or the countryside, where it was usually a lot more calmer and serene.
+In 1995, a petition was set up in certain neighbourhoods to accommodate Moroccan immigrants outside of the city without success.
 Certain places like the Diamantbuurt in the district of De Pijp very rapidly gained a negative reputation due to the increase of criminality.